 What is the opportunity?

 The Policy Fund of the Partnership for the Bay’s Future supports initiatives that strengthen low-income tenant protections, while preserving and expanding affordable housing.
-The Fund is currently requesting proposals for its Challenge Grants for Housing Protection and Preservation (“Challenge Grants”) program, which fund awards to jurisdictions to pursue ambitious, comprehensive protection and preservation solutions.
+The Fund requested proposals for its Challenge Grants for Housing Protection and Preservation (“Challenge Grants”) program, which fund awards to jurisdictions to pursue ambitious, comprehensive protection and preservation solutions.

 This program, managed by the San Francisco Foundation with total funding of nearly $4 million, is a competitive process between interested Bay Area jurisdictions to catalyze policy change protecting vulnerable tenants and preserving existing affordable housing.
 The San Francisco Foundation will select up to ten jurisdictions that propose the most high-impact, yet realistically achievable plans to be a part of the Partnership program.